MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 ---

-title: Monitor Job Progress and Performance
+title: Monitor Project Progress and Performance
 description: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of projects while they are ongoing.
 author: brentholtorf
 ms.author: bholtorf
-ms.reviewer: bholtorf
+ms.reviewer: andreipa
 ms.topic: how-to
-ms.date: 03/28/2023
+ms.date: 02/22/2024
 ms.custom: bap-template
 ms.search.keywords: project management, KPI, work in process, work in progress ms.search.form: 89, 92, 1010
 ms.service: dynamics-365-business-central
 ---
-# Monitor Job Progress and Performance
+# Monitor project progress and performance

 With the work in process (WIP) feature you can estimate the financial value of ongoing projects in the general ledger.